Iheanacho misses penalty as Leicester City hold Crystal Palace | Goal.com

 Leicester paid for the missed chance as Palace launched a powerful attack in the second half and broke the deadlock moments before the hour mark.

-Ivory Coast international Wilfried Zaha scored the much-awaited goal for the Eagles in the encounter with a fine finish.
+Ivory Coast international Wilfried Zaha scored the Eagles' opener in the encounter with a fine finish.

 The forward volleyed the ball into the back of the net past hapless goalkeeper Kasper Schmeichel after receiving a timely assist from Andros Townsend.